 The 4ms Company has experience in several fields of audio products (and several American cities).
 Starting as an effects pedal manufacturer and moving into digital hardware, this manufacturer had a ton of experience before jumping into the Eurorack game in 2009.

 Related article: Are Hardware Synthesizers Worth The Cost?

 This company is on a mission to make music better by designing and building innovative musical instruments.
 Its modules are cherished around the world for their uniqueness and creative potential.

 4ms Company offers DIY kits and publishes many of its designs as open-source projects to help develop the Eurorack community even further.

-Try added a 4ms module to your rack and see why the company is one of the best for yourself!
+Try adding a 4ms module to your rack and see why the company is one of the best for yourself!

-Tiptop Audio brings the spirit of the Silicon Valley to the modular synth market.
-The company offers a variety of Eurorack modules including an impressive line of drum generators.
+Tiptop Audio brings the spirit of Silicon Valley to the modular synth market.
+The company offers a variety of Eurorack modules, including an impressive line of drum generators.

 The modules from Tiptop are designed with a focus on performance and ergonomics, making them sound great and integrate easily into any Eurorack setup.

 These innovative modules are world-class and give Tiptop a definite spot on this list.

 Behringer is, as Behringer does, reproducing legendary but discontinued audio equipment from the past.
 Love it or hate it, Behringer doesn't only bring back some of the world's best synth modules for decades past but also does so in Eurorack format and at a reasonable price.